AvolitesLtd/TitanManual/docs/palettes/using-palettes.md

 Each of the palette windows can either display pages of palettes, with page buttons on the left, or a continuous scrolling window of palettes.
-To change between pages and scrolling, touch the <strong>Pages Show/Hide</strong> context menu button, then change pages using the page buttons to the left of the palette buttons.
+To change between pages and scrolling, touch the **Pages Show/Hide** context menu button, then change pages using the page buttons to the left of the palette buttons.